-SocketTools .NET Edition
+SocketTools 11 .NET Edition

-SocketTools ActiveX Edition
+SocketTools 11 ActiveX Edition

-SocketTools Library Edition
+SocketTools 11 Library Edition

-The SocketTools Library Edition includes a collection of standard dynamic link libraries (DLLs) which can be used with Visual C++, Visual Basic, Delphi, PowerBASIC and virtually any other programming language available for the Windows platform.
+The SocketTools Library Edition includes a collection of native dynamic link libraries (DLLs) which can be used with Visual C++, Visual Basic, Delphi and virtually any other programming language available for the Windows platform.

 SocketTools requires Windows 7 SP1 or Windows Server 2008 R2 or later versions of the Windows desktop or server platforms.
 Both 32-bit and 64-bit Windows platforms are supported for development and redistribution.
 SocketTools fully supports Windows 11 and Windows Server 2022, including Windows Server VMs on the Microsoft Azure platform.